jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 ### Exiting the Inn
 As the players depart the Blue Water Inn on their first morning in Vallaki, they find the street full of townsfolk.
 Assuming the players do not interfere, the following scene then unfolds:

 * The players hear the sound of a whinnying horse from down the street—and the townsfolk freeze and fall silent.
-A small procession lies to the south: Baron Vargas Vallakovich (as described in [[Roleplaying the Vallakovich Family, p.
-105]]) riding upon his chestnut horse, flanked by his two **mastiffs** named Claw and Fang, and followed by three **guards**.
-Izek Strazni leads the procession.
+A small procession lies to the south: [[Baron Vargas Vallakovich]] (as described in [[06_Chapter 5 - The Town of Vallaki#Roleplaying the Vallakovich Family|Roleplaying the Vallakovich Family, p.
+105]]) riding upon his chestnut horse, flanked by his two **mastiffs** named Claw and Fang, and followed by three **guards**. [[Izek Strazni]] leads the procession.
 * The players can see that an old, frightened-looking woman wearing threadbare commoner’s clothes has just stumbled away from the horse and fallen into a puddle of mud a few feet away from the horse.
 The horse has come to an abrupt halt, and the procession has stopped along with it.
 Izek’s devilish arm is outstretched, suggesting that he has just pushed—or flung—the old woman into the mud.
 (The woman is Willemina Rikalova, the mother of the imprisoned shoemaker Udo Lukovich.)
 * The Baron angrily scolds the woman for getting mud on his cloak with her “filthy peasant’s hands.”
 The old woman, her voice quavering, apologizes and pleads with the Baron to release her son, Udo, claiming that he meant no harm with his “foolish joke.”
 * The Baron insists that Udo needs “rehabilitation” for his “malicious unhappiness,” and suggests that the woman does as well.
 He commands Izek to seize her and lock her in the stocks, suggesting that “a few days in the stocks ought to tighten her tongue.”
 Izek steps forward, flexing his devilish arm with a cruel glint in his eye.